ambuj-7474/Weather-Dashboard-Zynetic/README.md

 I have changed the main branch to master branch.

-# Weather Dashboard

-A modern weather dashboard application that provides real-time weather information and forecasts with a beautiful, responsive interface and dark mode support.

 ## Tech Stack

 - **Frontend Framework**: React.js with Vite for fast development and optimized builds